lousousa/dogs-catalog/README.md

 This project is a simple dynamic list created using **Vue 2** and **Vuetify 2**.

 ## Features:
-+ Data Table with pagination
++ Data table with pagination
 + Filtering and searching
 + Favoriting items
 + Data persisting (with *Vuex*)